Seldom-SE/seldom_state/README.md

 ## Future Work

+- [ ] Dataflow from triggers to states using state builders (I will probably implement this myself)
-- [ ] Transitions that can transition from any state (I am very likely to implement this myself)
+- [ ] Transitions that can transition from any state (I will probably implement this myself)
 - [ ] More flexible, composable triggers, such as `And<A: Trigger, B: Trigger>(A, B)` (I might
 implement this, and definitely want it)
 - [ ] Multiple state machines on an entity (I probably won't implement this, and am still debating